Cream of Sardines with Smoked Salmon and Capers

 This post contains affiliate links.
 Please read our Disclosure Page for details.

-Travel Guide for Paradisus Los Cabos, Mexico
+Try This Dish at Paradisus Los Cabos, Mexico

 Paradisus Los Cabos Mexico: The ninth Paradisus by Melia property and the fourth in Mexico, the sprawling Paradisus Los Cabos property, created through a $35 USD million-dollar transformation of the former Melia Cabo Real, features expansive ocean views, proximity to Cabo Real Golf Course and one of the largest swimmable beaches on the Cabo Corridor.